gwenwoods/easyminer/README.md

 I started to think perhaps I should start to put together a project which could allow me to do data transformation, standard PMML exporting all in one tool.

-This is going to be a long term project, where I can explore and play various ideas in this sandbox as well as adding new pieces to it on the way.
+This is going to be a long term project, where I can explore and play various ideas in this sandbox as well as adding new pieces to it for future uses.